 We had the Waves for Awassa Event in Los Angeles on World AIDS Day.
 (December 1)

-When he was done speaking, a couple who attended (fellow adoptive parents, but that is all I will say so that they can remain … Keep Reading!!!
+When he was done speaking, a couple who attended (fellow adoptive parents, but that is all I will say so that they can remain anonymous) asked us when we were planning on going.

 As most of you know, we are working with Waves for Water on a clean water project to bring rural Argisa, Ethiopia much needed filters to create access to safe drinking water.
 We were recently updated on the severity of the water related diseases of the area.
 What we were told has made us realize that time is of the essence.
 We are now trying to bring 100 filters to the area as soon as possible to prevent any more … Keep Reading!!!